 Once you have configured a master node using the method above (i.e. a login node) customised compute clusters can be constructed by starting further individual instances or groups of instances of different types; these can use different charging methods (on-demand/reserved/spot) or be placed in different availability zones.

 To proceed with adding compute nodes to your cluster, launch further instances through the EC2 console and configure them as slave nodes (i.e. compute nodes) by using the

 slave node role.

-Note that you may use your own autoscaling group configuration or simply manually launch individual instances.
+You may use your own autoscaling group configuration or simply manually launch individual instances.